 These grain-free, sugar-free Banana Nut Butter Donuts are a simple, tasty start to any day.
 Sweetened only with fruit, they’re perfect for breakfast, or add a little honey-sweetened icing and serve them for dessert!
 (Or you could still eat them for breakfast.)

-Somewhere in my imagination I have this idea that life should be lived slowly, mornings should be taken easily, and breakfast should not be rushed, but rather eaten at a relaxed pace after being awake for about an hour and having consumed a glass of water or hot tea.
+Somewhere in my imagination I have this idea that life should be lived slowly, mornings should be taken easily, and breakfast should not be rushed.
+Rather, we should eat at a relaxed pace after being awake for about an hour and having consumed a glass of water or hot tea.

 But who am I kidding?
 My toddler never agrees with these ideas of mine.